Frankie Muniz: NASCAR Craftsman Truck Series

-On October 23, 2021, Muniz made his stock car racing debut at Kern County Raceway Park in Bakersfield, California, competing in the SRL Pro Late Model series driving for High Point Racing.
-In January 2022, Muniz participated in the ARCA Menards Series test at Daytona International Speedway, driving the No. 01 Ford for Fast Track Racing.
-On January 11, 2023, it was announced that Muniz would drive full-time for Rette Jones Racing in the ARCA Menards Series in the team's No. 30 Ford Mustang.
-Muniz finished fourth in the standings with one top-five and 11 top-tens, including a season-best fifth-place finish at Michigan International Speedway.
-On February 9, 2024, it was announced that Muniz would attempt to make his NASCAR Xfinity Series debut at the season-opening race at Daytona International Speedway, driving the No. 35 Ford for Joey Gase Motorsports.
-Along with that race, he would compete on a part-time schedule in the car.

-On June 19, 2024, it was announced that Muniz would attempt his NASCAR Craftsman Truck Series debut at Nashville Superspeedway, driving the No. 22 Ford F-150 for Reaume Brothers Racing.
-It was also announced that Muniz would make two additional starts for the team, as well as an ARCA Menards Series start at Michigan International Speedway for the team.
-On October 22, 2024, it was announced that Muniz will drive full-time for Reaume Brothers Racing in the No. 33 truck for the NASCAR Truck Series 2025 season, replacing Lawless Alan.
-On August 27, 2025, Muniz's season was cut short after he was involved in an accident at his home in Arizona, where he suffered a distal radius fracture in his wrist.
+On October 22, 2024, it was announced that Muniz will drive full-time for Reaume Brothers Racing in the No. 33 truck for the 2025 season, replacing Lawless Alan.
+Muniz started the 2025 season with an tenth-place finish at Daytona.
+On August 27, Muniz's season was cut short after he was involved in an accident at his home in Arizona, where he suffered a distal radius fracture in his wrist.
 On October 13, 2025, Muniz announced that he would return to the No. 33 at Talladega after the doctors gave him the green-light.

+On December 8, 2025, it was announced that Muniz will return to the Team Reaume (formerly known as RBR) No. 33 truck full-time for the 2026 season.
+Muniz started the 2026 season with a 16th-place finish at Daytona.
+He missed the race at Watkins Glen due to a scheduling conflict and would be replaced by Stephen Mallozzi.
+He also missed the race at New Hampshire and would be replaced by Reamue driver Luke Baldwin, who failed to qualify for the race.
+Muniz would miss the race at Kansas due to him racing at Barber Motorsports Park to have him pursue a chance at the GT4 America championship.

 Music

 In 2010, Muniz joined the unsigned band You Hang Up as a drummer.
 In 2012, he joined Kingsfoil, a band based in York, Pennsylvania, and endorsed SJC Drums and Imperial Cymbals.
 In 2014, he left the band because of scheduling problems.
 In 2017, Muniz announced on Facebook that he is the manager for the York-based band Astro Lasso, which consists of Jordan Davis and Tristan Martin of his former band Kingsfoil.
-Muniz travels with the band doing their monitor systems, lights, as well as being the designated driver.
+Muniz travels with the band, doing their monitor systems, lights, as well as being the designated driver.
 The band opened for We the Kings, Cute Is What We Aim For, and Plaid Brixx on the 10th anniversary of We the Kings' self titled album tour during spring of 2017.